 This effort will ensure RBTLs are based on current science and are accurate, protective and defensible.
 In addition, updating RBTLs is consistent with the department’s intention to periodically revisit and revise MRBCA guidance to ensure the document remains current, as discussed in Appendix A of the guidance.

 Updating the RBTLs is a cooperative effort between the department and the Department of Health and Senior Services (DHSS).
-The knowledge and expertise required to calculate target levels resides within DHSS, whereas the knowledge and expertise needed to appropriately apply the target levels resides within this department.
+The knowledge and expertise required to calculate target levels resides within the Department of Health and Senior Services, whereas the knowledge and expertise needed to appropriately apply the target levels resides within this department.
 These complimentary attributes are beneficial to this project and will help to ensure the resulting products are of the highest quality.

-Direct questions regarding the RBTL update project to Tim Chibnall of the HWP by email or call 573-522-1833.
+To join the stakeholder group (please do so by Sept.
+30, 2015) or for questions regarding the RBTL update/guidance revision/rulemaking project, please contact Tim Chibnall of the HWP by email or call 573-522-1833.
 In addition, you may register to receive updates regarding this effort by clicking on the red envelope on the right side of this page and providing the information requested.